-I recently came across a Crispy & Flaky Gluten-Free Thin (Pizza) Crust recipe by Brittany Angell on RealSustenance.com that looked intriguing.
-I already have a pizza crust I’m very happy with.
-But when she described how crispy it was, I decided to adapt it and create what has become the BEST cracker recipe!
+This recipe is loosely based on a pizza crust recipe Crispy & Flaky Gluten-Free Thin (Pizza) Crust by Brittany Angell who used to operate RealSustenance.com.
+She described how crispy her pizza crust was, so I decided to adapt it and create what has become the BEST low-carb cracker recipe I’ve created to date!
 Her recipe has no egg, and that’s what originally caught my eye.
-I’m just not fond of eggs in crackers.
-So I began to tinker around with her recipe and just see what I ended up with!
-I couldn’t be happier!
-The final result was so good, I’ve now made this recipe dozens of times and these tasty, crisp crackers blow all my other cracker recipes right out of the water!
+I’m just not fond of eggs in crackers and thought it would end up more like hard tack or water crackers.
+My tinkering around paid off!
+The final result was so good, I’ve now made this recipe dozens of times.
+These tasty, peppery crisp crackers blow all my other cracker recipes right out of the water!
 Even my non-low-carb husband likes these things!
 I think the magic here is the arrowroot and oat fiber, so I don’t recommend omitting or substituting for those two ingredients lest you end up with a totally different result.

-You can also make round crackers that are slightly thicker but just as crisp.
+You can also make round crackers (more time consuming to make) that are slightly thicker but just as crisp.
 Using 1 level tsp. dough per round cracker, I only got 66 round crackers.
 I show numbers below for the round version also.

 Round version made in silicone muffin molds/liners